Contents

 Two or three character ISO language code for the source language.
 The special value "auto" indicates to auto-detect the source language.
 The language auto-detection does not support all languages and is based on heuristics.
 Hence if you know the source language you should explicitly indicate it.

-M2M100 supports the following languages:
+The madlad400_7B model supports the following languages:

 CodeLanguageCodeLanguageCodeLanguageCodeLanguage